Into Burr Lane

 Adeline continues her description : “Below Warner’s public-house but still in Burr Lane, and standing close to the road, were two old cottages. (see map on next page).
 In one lived Mrs. Walls, and her daughter.
 Mrs. Walls kept a Dame’s School”.

-In a letter on Ilkeston Schooling, Adeline describes it as “opposite the road leading to Hilly Holies, or now the Park”.
+In a letter on Ilkeston Schooling, Adeline describes this school as “opposite the road leading to Hilly Holies, or now the Park”.

 “When (Mrs. Walls) died, Miss Walls kept on the school, but becoming unable to pay the rent of the cottage was given notice to quit.
 She had nowhere to go, and did not know what to do, when some kind friends at the old Unitarian Chapel offered her the use of two pews.
 As these pews were very large, she had one for her school, and the other she lived in, and by this kind action Miss Walls’ difficulties were overcome.
 This is perfectly true”.